Pixel

 • Falls from heights

-Occupational disease claims are claims that involve injuries caused by repetitive activity or exposures over a period of days, months, or years.
+Occupational disease claims involve injuries caused by repetitive activity or exposures over days, months, or years.
 Occupational diseases may include, but are not limited to:

 • Mesothelioma